MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imapiprop-savechanges.md

 SPAMFILTER_ONSAVE

 > Enables spam filtering on a message that is being saved.
-Spam filtering support is available only if the sender's e-mail address type is Simple Mail Transfer Protocol (SMTP), and the message is being saved to a store for a Personal Folders file (PST).
+Spam filtering support is available only if the sender's email address type is Simple Mail Transfer Protocol (SMTP), and the message is being saved to a store for a Personal Folders file (PST).

 ## Return value